 The food was exquisite.
 We started with Fried Green Tomatoes as the appetizer.
 The fried tomatoes were topped with a housemaid remoulade and laid on a bed of cucumber salad.
 It was delicious and a complete joy to eat.
 I was disappointed that I had to share it.

-The bar area in Kd’s Southern Cuisine restaurant in Bricktown, Oklahoma City.
+The bar area in the former Kd’s Southern Cuisine restaurant in Bricktown, Oklahoma City.

-As amazing as the food was, and it really was amazing, that wasn’t even the biggest wow for me.
+As fantastic as the food was, and it really was terrific, that wasn’t even the biggest wow for me.
 The service experience was the big wow for me.
 Four things stand out from my dining experience at Kd’s.

 1. Success is in the details.
 As a Customer Experience Designer, I notice the details.
 The lit menu was a detail that told me Kd’s cared about presentation and that ease of reading menus was a focus.

 3. Everybody served everybody.
 Our server was great.
-He spoke with grace, made eye contact and had a wonderful “at your service” attitude throughout our dining experience.
+He spoke with grace, made eye contact and had a pleasant “at your service” attitude throughout our dining experience.
 He was perfect and needed no assistance from his team to take care of us.
 And yet, several other servers stopped by our table to check on things and to say hello.
-It seemed that everyone’s job was to make sure everyone was having a great dining experience.
+It seemed that everyone’s job was to make sure everyone had a great dining experience.

 4. Employees sought out guest contact.
 I noticed an employee entering the restaurant to start her shift.
 I noticed her because as she walked through the restaurant, she looked in our direction, made friendly eye contact, smiled and said hello.
 Her eye contact and smile gave me a real sense of connection with her.

 She then went to the employee area, put on an apron and re-appeared to serve customers.
 She stopped by our table just to check to see how we were enjoying our meal.
-How easy it would have been for her to simply walk by and report to her station.
-But instead, she stopped to say hello and that was delightful.
+How easy it would have been for her to just walk by and report to her station.
+But instead, she stopped to say hello, and that was delightful.

-Kd’s very clearly has an established culture of teamwork.
+Kd’s very clearly had a traditional culture of teamwork.
 All employees speak and make small talk with guests.
 All libations are taken care of by one capable server.
 All servers serve all customers, not just guests at their tables.